Amateur Photographer verdict

 - Slippery surface and boxy design

-I’ve had my Instax Mini 8 for seven years now, since my first year at university, and used it first to document my everyday life and recently for more ‘serious photography’.
-When Fujifilm released its latest Instax model, the Fujifilm Instax Mini 12, I was curious to see how it had upgraded the camera, especially as the Mini 12 only has two modes compared to the Mini 8’s five modes.
-The latest model boasts automatic exposure and flash control, and a handy selfie mirror.
+When Fujifilm released its latest Instax model, the Fujifilm Instax Mini 12, I was curious to see how it had upgraded the camera, especially as the Mini 12 only has two modes compared to the previous Mini 8’s five.
+The Mini 12 boasts automatic exposure and flash control, and a handy selfie mirror.
+Its great value wins it a place among our top instant cameras – but does it win my heart from the Mini 8 that I’ve owned for over seven years?

 Fujifilm Instax Mini 12 at a glance